-This review covers a standard room at Disney's Caribbean Beach Resort at Walt Disney World.
+This review covers a water view room at Disney's Caribbean Beach Resort at Walt Disney World.
 It includes room photos, a look at the amenities, pros and cons of staying at the hotel and thoughts about staying at Disney's Caribbean Beach Resort during your Disney World Vacation.

 Location and Transportation

 Disney's Caribbean Beach Resort is a moderate level resort located on Disney property at Walt Disney World.
 Caribbean Beach Resort is located closest to Epcot and is now connected to both Epcot and Hollywood Studios by the Skyliner gondola system.
 The resort is connected to other parks by bus.